 - Death of a participant.1

-2. Who can I sue if I am injured?
+2. Who can I sue?

 - Horse owner: Owners of these animals are required to exercise reasonable care in preventing harm caused by their horse.
-Failure to protect people from harm may result in liability and money damages.

 - Owner of the property: If a person is riding while on another person’s property and is injured because of that property, the property owner may be liable to whoever is injured.

-- Equine activity sponsors (“equine sponsors”) of horse related activities, including horse shows / equine shows / jumper shows, riding programs, equine training, pony clubs, grand prix jumping, hunt clubs, endurance trail riding, steeplechasing, 4-h clubs, dressage, and parades.
+- Equine activity sponsors (“equine sponsors”) of horse-related activities, including horse shows / equine shows / jumper shows, riding programs, equine training, pony clubs, grand prix jumping, hunt clubs, endurance trail riding, steeplechasing, 4-h clubs, dressage, and parades.

-3. Are horses considered “inherently dangerous”?
+3. Are horses “inherently dangerous”?

 - Being thrown by the horse,